Even Faster Kernel Matrix Linear Algebra via Density Estimation: Results and Comparison to Prior Best

 \subsection{Approximating the Top Eigenvalue}

-The second algorithmic problem we consider is the following: given a kernel matrix $K$, output a unit vector $u$ such that $u^\top Ku$ approximates the top eigenvalue $\lambda_1(K)$.
-We call $u$ the ``witness'' to the norm of $K$.\footnote{Sometimes $u$ is referred to as an approximate top eigenvector, but we wish to avoid the suggestion that $u$ is at all close to the actual top eigenvector of $K$.} Many prior works have studied sublinear approximation algorithms in the more general setting, such as when $K$ is a symmetric or PSD matrix with bounded entries \cite{b16,b17,b18,b19,b20}, without access to any kernel structure.
+The second (and arguably our main technical focus) algorithmic problem we consider is: given a Gaussian kernel matrix $K$, output a unit vector $u$ such that $u^\top Ku$ approximates the top eigenvalue $\lambda_1(K)$.
+Many prior works have studied sublinear approximation algorithms in more general settings, such as a symmetric or PSD matrix with bounded entries \cite{b16,b17,b18,b19,b20}, without any kernel structure.
 The most relevant work in this line is \cite{b21}, which shows how to achieve an \textit{additive error} estimate of $\lambda_1(K)$.
-Namely, they sample a $O(1/\eps)\times O(1/\eps)$ principal sub-matrix of $K$ and use only those entries to compute a unit vector $u$ which satisfies \eq{ u^\top Ku\ge\lambda_1(K)-\eps n.} in time $\wt O\left(1/\eps^2 \right)$.
-Without access to the underlying kernel structure, this is the best one can hope for \cite{b21}.
-In particular, a \textit{relative error} guarantee is ruled out among sublinear algorithms: sampling $o(n^2)$ entries cannot distinguish between $K$ is the identity matrix and $K$ is the identity matrix plus a symmetric pair of off-diagonal 1s, which have norms 1 and $\sqrt2$ respectively.
+They sample a $O(1/\eps)\times O(1/\eps)$ principal sub-matrix of $K$ and use only those entries to compute a unit vector $u$ which satisfies $u^\top Ku\ge\lambda_1(K)-\eps n$ in time $\wt O\left(1/\eps^2 \right)$.
+Without access to the underlying kernel structure, \emph{additive error} is the best one can hope for \cite{b21}.
+In particular, a \textit{relative error} guarantee is ruled out for sublinear algorithms: sampling $o(n^2)$ entries cannot distinguish between $K$ the identity matrix and $K$ the identity matrix plus a symmetric pair of off-diagonal 1s, which have norms 1 and $\sqrt2$.

-In our setting, with access to the kernel structure, relative errors are possible.
-That is, one demands the vector $u$ returned by the algorithm satisfy\footnote{This is strictly stronger when the entries of $K$ are bounded by 1 which is our case, as $\lambda_1(K)\le n$} \eq{ u^\top Ku\ge(1-\eps)\lambda_1(K).} This guarantee was achieved by \cite{b0} in the same setting as this paper.
-Their idea is to first exploit the kernel structure via KDE queries to devise a fast algorithm for approximating matrix-vector products in the sense of \Cref{a24}.
+In our setting, with access to the kernel structure, \emph{relative errors are possible}.
+That is, one demands the vector $u$ returned by the algorithm satisfy\footnote{This is strictly stronger when the entries of $K$ are bounded by 1 which is our case, as $\lambda_1(K)\le n$} \eq{ u^\top Ku\ge(1-\eps)\lambda_1(K).} This guarantee was achieved by \cite{b0} in the same setting as our paper.
+To the best of our knowledge, this is the only prior work that can guarantee a worst-case relative error as \eqref{a22} in subquadratic time.
+Their idea is to first exploit the kernel structure via KDE queries to devise a fast algorithm for approximating matrix-vector products in the sense of \Cref{a17}.
 Then, they implement the power method using an approximate matrix-vector product algorithm in place of exact matrix-vector products.